Suhungmung: Against Chutia Kingdom

-As Suhungmung had annexed Panbari of Habung (previously a Chutia principality) in 1512, the Chutia king Dhirnarayan attacked the Ahoms at Dikhoumukh the next year, but was unsuccessful.
-The Chutias again attacked the Ahoms in 1520 and occupied the areas up to Namdang and Mungkhrang.
-In 1522, the Ahoms fought back, re-occupied their lost territories and erected a fort at Dibrumukh (Dibrugarh).
-Although, Nitipal tried to attack the fort the following year, he was unsuccessful.
-Suhungmung then extended the Ahom Kingdom to the mouth of the Tiphao River, where a new fort was constructed.
-The Chutias fortified Sadiya but they were soon defeated.
-The Chutias were pursued further and their king and prince were killed in battle.
+The incorporation of the Chutia territories was followed by administrative reorganisation.
 Upon annexing the Chutia territories, the Ahoms came in contact with hill tribes like Miris, Abors, Mishmis and Daflas.
-Suhungmung established the office of the Sadiyakhowa Gohain and gave charge to Phrasengmung Borgohain to look after the newly acquired Sadiya region.
+Suhungmung stationed Phrasenmung Borgohain to look after the newly acquired Sadiya region.
+Later, the office of Thao-mung Bo-ngen (later known as Sadiyakhowa Gohain) was established in Sadiya and Kinglun Buragohain was put in-charge.
 The rest of the newly acquired territories were divided among the Buragohain and Borgohain, while new offices were created to administer the country more efficiently.
-These included Thao-mung Mung-teu (Bhatialia Gohain) was made the first with headquarters at Habung (Lakhimpur), Thao-mung Ban-lung (Banlungia Gohain) at Banlung (Dhemaji), Thao-mung Mung-klang (Dihingia gohain) at Dihing (Dibrugarh and northern Sibsagar) and Chaolung Shulung at Tiphao (northern Dibrugarh).
-In 1527, a new ministerial position named Borpatrogohain was created and Konsheng was given charge.
+These included Thao-mung Mung-teu (Bhatialia Gohain) with headquarters at Habung (located in present-day Lakhimpur), Thao-mung Ban-lung (Banlungia Gohain) at Banlung (Dhemaji), Thao-mung Mung-klang (Dihingia gohain) at Dihing (Dibrugarh and northern Sibsagar) and Chaolung Shulung at Tiphao (northern Dibrugarh).
+In 1527, a new ministerial position named Borpatrogohain was created and Kangsheng (who was previously Bhatialia Gohain) was given charge.
 Though this was not the end of the conflict it brought to an end the first major expansion of the Ahom Kingdom.